Small Town, Big Heart, and a Family Dentist to Keep You Smiling

 You may be wondering: what does Buxton’s past, present, and future have to do with your teeth?

-Specializing in general, cosmetic, and restorative dentistry, Dr. Miedema utilizes the latest advances in dental techniques and technology to provide her patients with a safe and comfortable experience during routine appointments, emergency dentist visits, and everything in between.
+Specializing in general, cosmetic, and restorative dentistry, Dr. Fenn utilizes the latest advances in dental techniques and technology to provide his patients with a safe and comfortable experience during routine appointments, emergency dentist visits, and everything in between.

 So whether you’re seeking a new “dentist office near me” or finally want to improve your smile through cosmetic or restorative treatments in Buxton, Tory Hill Dental is here to efficiently and compassionately meet your dental needs.
 If you have any questions or want to schedule an appointment, contact our office today.